 - Make your sink sparkle.
 My secret weapon with my sink is Bar Keepers Friend.
 It will work on sinks, cookware, stove cooktops and exteriors, countertops (non-stone), and backsplashes.

 Focus on the Appliances

 - Clean your microwave.
 Inside and out!
 You can heat a bowl of water with a splash of vinegar until it’s boiling to help loosen up any hardened material.
-The steam from the water will help loosen some of the stuck on foods.
-Remove the turntable and wipe it down throughly.
+The steam from the water will help loosen some of the stuck-on foods.
+Remove the turntable and wipe it down thoroughly.

 - Wipe down your refrigerator.
 Focus on disinfecting those handles, which are high traffic areas.
 (That Magic Eraser can come in handy here too.)
 Don’t forget to clean off the top of the refrigerator!!
 If it’s stainless steel, you may want to use a cleaner just for that.
 Once you wipe it down, you can return any magnets or children’s artwork that you want to continue to display.

 - Clean and polish the dishwasher.
 Same as mentioned earlier, if it’s stainless steel you may want to use a cleaner especially for that.

 - Clean the oven, inside and out.
 Run your self-cleaning cycle on your oven if you have it (but make sure your oven is completely empty when you do this!!).
 If you do not have a self-cleaning cycle, use a cleaner specifically for your oven.

 - Clean and polish your stovetop.
 You may need to use a degreaser to get that grime and grease off!
 Don’t forget to tackle the range hood as well because grease manages to pop everywhere.

 - Lastly, clean and polish your small appliances, and place those back from any countertop spaces you removed them from.
 You may want to refer to your manuals if you have a question on cleaning your small appliances.